davecao/StructCompare/Readme.rst

                                    5. CE circular permutation side chain(CECPSideChain).
                                    6. Sequence-based comparison
-    -mem,--showMemoryInfo             Print out used memory info(boolean).
+    --showMemoryInfo, -mem             Print out used memory info(boolean).
-    -o,--output <Optional>            The output file name.
+    --output, -o<Optional>            The output file name.
     --parseCAonly                  If it presents, only CA atoms will be attained when parsing PDB files.
     --parseSecStruct               If it presents, parse secondary
                                      structures when parsing PDB files.
-    -t,--outputFormat <Default=xml>   The output file format:
+    --outputFormat, -t <Default=xml>   The output file format:
                                      Raw format: raw.
                                      xml format: xml.
                                      nice summary: pretty.
-    -u,--using-gui                    Do the pairwise comparison with a simple GUI.
+    --using-gui, -u                  Do the pairwise comparison with a simple GUI.
 If this option is
                                      specified, others options will be
                                      ignored.